Submit Document

 A primary source is a primary or original document or physical object that was written or created:

-• at the time the situation under study happens, or
+• at the time the situation under study happened, or

 • by a person who experienced or witnessed the situation directly or who has direct knowledge of it.